makrai/notes/kornai23-vector-sem.md

   * we define x cause_ y by cause_ x before y, after(y)
   * This falls quite short of a proper analysis of single and multiple causes,
-    * encourages precisely the kind of errors that are rampant in the identification of cause-effect relations.
-But there is no reason to
+    * encourages precisely the kind of errors that are rampant in the identification of cause-effect relations
     * sophisticated data analysis of the kind urged in (Pearl, 2009) cannot be replicated in natural language semantics, especially as
       * the kind of statistics and probability theory that undergird the modern scientific understanding are not supported by natural language (Ch 5)
-  * We compare the commonsensical definition of causation to the counterfactual sine qua non definition in Chapter 6
+  * We compare the commonsensical definition of causation to the counterfactual _sine qua non_ definition in Chapter 6
 * `PART_OF`, HAS
 * We also explained how
   the mainstays of case/valency systems, such as datives, locatives, and ins,